huntdatacenter/docs/docs/system-status.md

 # System status

 ::: warning Selected labs
-**2023-02-27 13:21** - We have located memory error in one physical machine.
-This will affect the availability of lab machines located here.
-We plan for a restart and/or migration of labs to a new physical machine.
+**2023-03-14 14:00** - At around 14:00 we noticed issues with VPN.
+We are currently working on resolving the issue.
 New update 15:00.
 :::